MyEtherWallet/knowledge-base-v3/src/content/offline/making-offline-transaction-on-myetherwallet.md

 "category"    : "Offline",
 "description" : "Offline",
 "date_published" : "2017-07-05T08:00:00+08:00",
-"date_modified"  : "2017-09-26T08:00:00+08:00"
+"date_modified"  : "2018-01-05T08:00:00+08:00"
 }

 ---%

+If you are [using MyEtherWallet offline and locally](https://myetherwallet.github.io/knowledge-base/offline/running-myetherwallet-locally.html), it is not possible to send transactions from the offline computer.
+To send or broadcast a transaction an internet connection is required.
+To do this, you should use a **second** computer, that does have an internet connection.
+This has the advantage that your private key never leaves the offline computer and malware won't be able to steal your private key.

+### 1. Getting the gas price & nonce
-1. Navigate to the ["Offline Transaction" page](https://www.myetherwallet.com/#offline-transaction) via your online computer.
-2. Enter the "From Address".
-Please note, this is the address you are sending FROM, not TO.
-This generates the nonce and gas price.
+Start off by going to the ["Offline Transaction" page](https://www.myetherwallet.com/#offline-transaction) on your **online** computer and fill in your address.
+Please note that this is the address you want to send FROM, not TO.
+This will generate the gas price and nonce for the transaction.
+You can read more about gas [here](https://myetherwallet.github.io/knowledge-base/gas/what-is-gas-ethereum.html) and about what a nonce is [here](https://myetherwallet.github.io/knowledge-base/transactions/what-is-nonce.html).

-3. Move to your offline computer.
-Enter the "TO ADDRESS" and the "AMOUNT" you wish to send.
-4. Enter the "GAS PRICE" as it was displayed to you on your online computer in step #1.
-5. Enter the "NONCE" as it was displayed to you on your online computer in step #1.
+### 2. Filling in the transaction information
+Next, go to your offline computer, open MyEtherWallet and go to the "Offline Transaction" page again.
+Fill in the TO address and the amount you want to send.
+Optionally, you can select a token to send from the list.
+Fill in the gas price and nonce you got from step 1.
+If you fill in an incorrect nonce, the transaction will fail!

-6. The "GAS LIMIT" has a default value of 21000\.
-This will cover a standard transaction.
-If you are sending to a contract or are including additional data with your transaction, you will need to increase the gas limit.
+If you just want to send a transaction to another address (not a contract) leave the gas limit at 21,000.
+Increasing the gas limit will **not** get your transaction verified faster, as you can read [here](https://myetherwallet.github.io/knowledge-base/gas/what-is-gas-ethereum.html).
+If you are sending a transaction to a contract or including any additional data you have to use more gas.
 Any excess gas will be returned to you.
-7. If you wish, enter some data.
-If you enter data, you will need to include more than the 21000 default gas limit.
-All data is in HEX format.
-8. Select your wallet file -or- your private key and unlock your wallet.
-9. Press the "GENERATE SIGNED TRANSACTION" button.
-10. The data field below this button will populate with your signed transaction.
-Copy this and move it back to your online computer.
-11. On your online computer, paste the signed transaction into the text field in step #3 and click send.
-This will broadcast your transaction.
+If you want to include data with your transaction, also fill that in now.
+Unless you are specifically told to include data, you will likely not need it.

+### 3. Signing the transaction
+The next step is to sign the transaction.
+This is the part that requires your private key.
+To do this, you have to unlock your wallet on the offline computer.
+On the "Offline Transaction" page, scroll down and access your wallet.
+A Generate Transaction button should appear.
+Make sure that all transaction information is correct and press the button.
+You should now see the raw transaction and the signed transaction.

+### 4. Sending the transaction
+Finally, copy the signed transaction to your **online** computer.
+After signing a transaction, it is not possible to change any information of that transaction anymore, so it is safe to copy it to another computer.
+On the "Offline Transaction" page, scroll all the way down and fill in your signed transaction.
+Click the Send Transaction button and your transaction should be broadcast.